 PRONI’s archives are split into two main categories - privately deposited archives and public records.
 The first letter or group of letters (prefix) before a forward slash (/) indicates the type and/or origin of an archive.

-Prefix is normally the first 3 letters of the name of the Department or Ministry.
-For example, records of the Department (formerly Ministry) of Finance have a reference prefixed with the letters ‘FIN’
+Prefix is normally the first three letters of the name of the department or ministry.
+For example, records of the Department of Finance (formerly Ministry of Finance) have a reference prefixed with the letters ‘FIN’

-Non-departmental organisations (such as courts, local authorities, non-departmental public bodies or quangos):
+Non-departmental organisations include courts, local authorities, non-departmental public bodies or quangos.